paveldaria/BankingApplication/README.md

 username: dariapavel
 password: 123456

-You can see more authentication credentials in the database.
+You can find more authentication credentials in the database.

 Below you can see some views of the application: